 Hester Hill Schnipper, LICSW, OSW-C Program Manager Emeritus, Oncology, Social Work

 Remember that cancer is all about biology.
-This frequent fear of cancer patients, that negative thinking harms recovery or worsens prognosis, has been a Damocles Sword hanging over far too many heads.
-It also, of course, is circular; it is easy to think along the lines of: "Being distressed will make my cancer worse, and the worse it gets, the more distressed I will be, and then it will be my own fault that the cancer comes back."
+This frequent fear of cancer patients — that negative thinking harms recovery or worsens prognosis — has been a Damocles’ sword hanging over far too many heads.
+It also, of course, is circular in nature; it is easy to think along the lines of: Being distressed will make my cancer worse, and the worse it gets, the more distressed I will be, and then it will be my own fault if the cancer comes back.

-These worries are often exacerbated by the remarks of well-meaning friends who remind us: You have to have positive thoughts" or "Think about good things; I know you are going to be fine."
-Not only are these directives annoying, but, after a time, even the most resilient among us can begin to wonder if they are actually true.
-As in, you hear something enough and it takes on a life of its own.
+Well-meaning friends often exacerbate these worries by reminding us You have to think positively or Think about good things; I know you are going to be fine.
+Not only are these directives annoying, but also, after a time, even the most resilient among us may begin to wonder if they are actually true.
+In other words, when you hear something enough, it can take on a life of its own.
 It does not help if we begin to think these messages might be true.

-Of course, your mood impacts the quality of your life and the enjoyment of your hours.
-If you spend your days sad and anxious, the quality of your life will suffer.
+Of course, your mood influences the quality of your life and the enjoyment of your days.
+If you spend your time sad and anxious, the quality of your life will suffer.
 Your cancer, however, will not be impacted at all.
-The chemotherapy, radiation, or hormone therapy will work just as well whether you are crabby and pessimistic or annoyingly cheerful.
+The surgery, chemotherapy, radiation or hormone therapy will work just as well whether you are crabby and pessimistic or annoyingly cheerful.